Blog

 If you fail to comply with its requirements, you are opening yourself up to the possibility of penalties and legal liabilities.
 The severity of the reprimands depends on the nature and type of violation.
 A few examples are:

-- Non-compliance with GDPR leads to fines up to €20 million or 4% of annual global turnover, whichever is higher
+• Organizations that violate the regulation may face GDPR fines of up to €20 million or 4% of annual global turnover, whichever is higher.

 Reducing breach risks